Out & About with Arqus – Check out the experience of one of our students at ESA 2024

 In Strasbourg, we engaged in inter-panel debates on our proposals and finalized them.
 We worked within our own university alliance, found out about other European university alliances, visited some parts of the EU Parliament, and took part in a tour of the city.

 It was highly educational and enriching to research the topic and work together in the online sessions as well as on-site in Strasbourg.
-I got to know the perspectives of my fellow panelists and experienced unexpected things, such as an interesting work by Éric Sadin, which has not yet been translated into English or German.
+I got to know the perspectives of my fellow panellists and experienced unexpected things, such as an interesting work by Éric Sadin, which has not yet been translated into English or German.

 My days in Strasbourg were very full, intense, amusing, productive, and rewarding.
-I was socializing a lot with my fellow panelists and, to a lesser extent, with other ESA24 participants.
+I was socializing a lot with my fellow panellists and, to a lesser extent, with other ESA24 participants.
 We visited the city, walked to the parliament and back to our accommodations, had meals and took pictures together, and talked as well as laughed a lot.
 I learned that political work can be fun.
 The evolved relationships and shared experiences constitute the true achievement of the project and represent for me a united European Union of Students.
 This is a ray of hope in our time.

 Newsletter